SyedUmerHasan/EdgeGuard/apps/docs/docs/usage.md

 :::tip Systemd Service

-For automatic startup, create a systemd service.
-See [deployment guide](deployment) for details.
+For automatic startup on boot, you can create a systemd service.

 :::